Type 2 Ke-To light tank

 The Type 2 Ke-To (二式軽戦車 ケト, Nishiki keisensha Ke-To) was a light tank of World War II, produced in small numbers for the Imperial Japanese Army as an improvement of the existing Type 98 Ke-Ni.
 No Type 2 Ke-To light tanks are known to have engaged in combat prior to Japan's surrender at the end of World War II.

 Design

 The Type 2 Ke-To was based on the Type 98 Ke-Ni, using the same engine and bell crank suspension.
 However, the gun turret was enlarged to provide greater space for the crewmen and the main armament was changed to the more powerful Type 1 37 mm gun, with a muzzle velocity of 800 m/s.
 The new 37 mm gun used gave the tank "slightly better performance".
 The conical turret also carried a 7.7 mm machine-gun in a coaxial mount.
+Besides these modifications, the tank was essentially the same as the Type 98 Ke-Ni, using the same hull, engine and having the same maximum armor plate.
 The designation "Type 2" represented the Japanese Imperial Year 2602 (1942 AD), "Ke" represented "light", and "To" represented the number seven.